 October in Australia is one of the nicest times of the year to gallivant across this great continent, with flowers in bloom, warm weather, and glorious landscapes everywhere you go.
 The season is particularly perfect for spending your days by the beach (there are a number of festivals in beach towns across the continent).
 Keep in mind that the weather can be quite hot the farther north you go, and much more temperate in the southern areas.

 Right in the middle of spring, October is a time of warming temperatures just before the summer heat hits the continent.
-At Australia's Top End region in the Northern Territory, October weather in the city of Darwin is certainly tropical with a daily average high of 33 degrees Celsius (91 degrees Fahrenheit).
-The cities of Alice Springs and Cairns can also hit above 30 degrees Celsius (86 degrees Fahrenheit).
+At Australia's Top End region in the Northern Territory, weather in the city of Darwin is certainly tropical with a daily average high of 91 degrees Fahrenheit (33 degrees Celsius).
+The cities of Alice Springs and Cairns can also hit above 86 degrees Fahrenheit (30 degrees Celsius).

-In most other capital cities, the average high can hover around the 20-degree Celcius (68 degrees Fahrenheit) mark, with Hobart experiencing an average high of approximately 18 degrees Celcius (64 degrees Fahrenheit) and Sydney experiencing 22 degrees Celcius (72 degrees Fahrenheit).
+In most other capital cities, the average high can hover around the 68 degrees Fahrenheit (20-degree Celsius) mark, with Hobart experiencing an average high of approximately 64 degrees Fahrenheit (18 degrees Celsius) and Sydney at 72 degrees Fahrenheit (22 degrees Celsius).

 A combination of wind and warming weather can result in bushfires in the country's forests.
 Rain is generally light in the capital cities throughout the continent this time of year.